Dataset at a Glance

 AstralBench topic distribution

 AstralBench — 50 curated problems spanning the hardest topics.
-Selected from IMOBench and Project Euler with current model accuracy between 5-30%.
+Selected from various benchmarks or math competitions with current model accuracy between 5-30%.

 AstralBench